rparak/ROS_Industrial_Simple_Motion_Control/README.md

 The project was created to improve the [VRM (Programming for Robots and Manipulators)](https://github.com/rparak/Programming-for-robots-and-manipulators-VRM) university course.

-The project was realized at Institute of Automation and Computer Science, Brno University of Technology, Faculty of Mechanical Engineering (NETME Centre - Cybernetics and Robotics Division)
+The project was realized at the Institute of Automation and Computer Science, Brno University of Technology, Faculty of Mechanical Engineering (NETME Centre - Cybernetics and Robotics Division).

 <p align="center">
   <img src="https://github.com/rparak/ROS_Industrial_Simple_Motion_Control/blob/main/images/1_c.png" width="250" height="250">